Click here for a printable version of "Hansen 2021 Rules"

 Post Draft Player Assignment

-New players (i.e. new registrants or players from other Divisions) which express interest in playing in the Hansen Division after the draft has been completed will be assigned by the Hansen Division Coordinator to a Hansen Division team based on several factors including caliber of new player, teams in need of players due to injuries, new player was recruited by a specific team, etc. etc. with an eye to maintaining equality among all Hansen Division teams.
+New players who register in the league after all drafts have been completed will be evaluated and if available to the Hansen Division will be assigned by the Hansen Division Coordinator to a Hansen Division team based on several factors including caliber of new player, teams in need of players due to injuries, new player was recruited by a specific team, etc. with an eye to maintaining equality among all Hansen Division teams.

 Players should first bring any complaint to their GM.
 If the complaint cannot be resolved by the GM it should be escalated to the Hansen Division Coordinator.
 If the matter is not resolved by the Hansen Division Coordinator or if the GM does not agree with the Hansen Division Coordinator’s decision, the matter will then be escalated to the ESSPA Disciplinary Committee, whose decision shall be final and binding.